-Companies with large storage tank facilities must consider many factors as part of routine maintenance or other industrial cleaning or coating projects.
-Those factors might include local zoning requirements, applicable government regulations, business owner needs and perspectives, and more.
+Companies with large storage tank facilities must consider many factors, including local zoning requirements, applicable government regulations, business owner needs and perspectives, and more.

 Coatings and coating application may seem to be a small part of the picture, but their role is actually quite big.
 As Paul states,

 A company’s profits and the safety of its workers, equipment and cargo depend on it.

 For those of you with access to this publication, look for “A Cost- and Safety-Conscious Approach to Coating Tank Exteriors” in Tank Storage Magazine, February/March 2021, Volume 17, Issue 01.
 For those without access, download the article (PDF).

 We invite you to contact us if you would like to discuss your industrial tank facilities.